 The label works community based, the collections derive from a growing, creative collective of young designers.
 Pamoyo is the first Open Source Fashion Label under a Creative Commons license.
 Patterns and designs of Pamoyo clothing are published online for non-commercial use.
 The Pamoyo blog reports on green fashion and sustainable lifestyle.

--a-kind collection "Styled with heart"
+One-of-a-kind collection "Styled with heart"

 All items of the “STYLED WITH HEART” collection are unique, one-of-a-kind pieces made from high quality organic cotton and vintage elements.
 Every piece is hand made and unique.
 Integrated recycled materials and a rough sewing style make them feel authentic and exclusive.
 The collection is inspired by samples of street style and an ironic re-use of retro images and sub-cultural identities.
 Actually the most fun is the Pamoyo Webshop, where you can order your own one-of a-kind vintage element with your shirt.